sergiug/homelab/README.md

 ## Configuration
 1. Rename `hosts.dist` to `hosts` and fill in with your details, server IPs, etc..

+## Building the Docker image
+Before the first run we need to build the Ansible docker image.

+To do that run :
+`make build`

 ## Running the linting tools
 `make lint`